kyledross/RubbishPy/README.md

 This is by no means a perfect design or implementation.
 But, it works.

 ## Requirements
+RubbishPy requires the following:
-RubbishPy requires Python 3.11 or later.
+Python 3.11 or later.
-RubbishPy requires tkinter for window support in console v4 (apt install python3-tk).
+PyGame 2.5.2 or later required (pip install pygame).

 RubbishPy was developed with JetBrains PyCharm.

 ## Running RubbishPy in terminal